FDio/csit/docs/lab/Testbeds_Xeon_Skx_Arm_Atom.md

 ## FD.io CSIT testbeds - Xeon Skylake, Arm, Atom

 This is a low-level design implemented as an extensions of FD.io CSIT lab to accommodate the new Intel Xeon Skylake, Arm AArch64 and Atom devices.
-Content has been copied from [FD.io CSIT testbeds wiki page: Xeon_skx, Arm, Atom](https://wiki.fd.io/view/CSIT/Testbeds:_Xeon_Skx,_Arm,_Atom).

 ## Testbeds Overview

 ### Testbeds Type Breakdown

 ```
  #.
 CSIT_tb.
 Purpose.
 SUT.
 TG.   #tb.  #SUTs.  #TGs. #skx_node.
  1. 1-node Xeon.       func.       skx.  n/a.
 2. 2.
 0. 2.